A former homeschooler, Kierstin is now homeschooling her own daughters.

 Here's some of the classes you'll see on my transcript and how I executed these subjects in real life:

-- Band I was literally in a band.
+- Band I was literally in a band and took music lessons.
 But we never left my basement.
 Whatever.

 - World History & Geography I was supremely obsessed with Kenneth C. Davis' "Don't Know Much About..." series and carried the history and geography installments around with me (if that isn't a classic homeschooler move then I don't know what is).